Generic Name: epinephrine (EP-i-NEF-rin)

 - if you have allergies to medicines, foods, or other substances (eg, sulfites)

-- if you have heart disease, chest pain, high blood pressure, blood vessel problems, diabetes, Parkinson disease, thyroid problems, mood or mental disorders (eg, depression), asthma, or an irregular heartbeat
+- if you have glaucoma, heart disease, chest pain, high blood pressure, blood vessel problems, diabetes, Parkinson disease, thyroid problems, adrenal gland problems (eg, pheochromocytoma), mood or mental problems (eg, depression), asthma, or an irregular heartbeat

 Some MEDICINES MAY INTERACT with epinephrine solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following: